 Ease of Handling

-The CAMP Photon Wire earned mixed reviews from our testers in this metric.
-On the plus side, the spine is narrow, which means it takes up less space on your harness or rack.
-The large size of this biner makes it easy to handle, particularly with gloves on, and the narrow nose profile allows it to fit in tight sling-stuffed bolts at a belay, unlike the Wild Country Helium.
-But when we took into account our experience with the gates cross-clipping and becoming "manuals," we ended up giving the Photon Wire a lower score in this metric.
+The CAMP Photon Wire also earned high marks for this metric.
+The spine is narrow, which means it takes up less space on your harness or rack.
+The large size makes it easy to handle, particularly with gloves on, and the narrow nose profile allows it to fit in tight sling-stuffed bolts at a belay, which is an advantage over the wider nose on the Wild Country Helium.
+However, that "nose" does protect the gate from accidentally opening.

 How Many Ropes Fit

 The large basket on this model and the 26 mm gate opening allowed the gate to open fully during our three-rope test (three figure eights on a bight using 10 mm rope).
 This is nice for organizing belays with multiple people, or if you like to use clove hitches for anchoring.